TVageesan/camera_ws/README.md

 # camera_ws
-Trial and Error repo for OpenCV
+Trial and Error repo for reading image from camera & publishing.

 # Packages Used
 ## v4l2_camera